oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 3. Copy the content of the */build* into the public directory of a webserver.
 To do this you can use the *nginx* docker image by using the docker image in the root directory of the project.
 4. `docker build --tag=webarxaas .`
 5. `docker run -p 80:8080 webarxaas`
+6. Use your browser to navigate to the website at http://localhost:80 and check that the website is up and running

 ```Docker
 FROM nginx